 "Kids are programmed to take risks," says Dr. Atkinson.
 "One of those is getting caught.
 If you remove the risk of getting caught by allowing a teen to drink in a 'safe environment' – the home, then kids tend to find another risk.
 This could be maximizing the amount they drink."

 Let other parents know that your teen should not be drinking and that you do not consider drinking at someone's home safe.
 Once you do, you will have other adults that can then help you supervise your teen's behavior and keep them safe.

-According to @CDCgov, 90% of alcohol consumed by #teens occurs in the form of binge drinking, as opposed to light drinking.
-Get 5 tips for talking to your teen about #alcohol from @ChildrensTheOne.
-Click to tweet.
+According to the CDC, 90% of alcohol consumed by teens occurs in the form of binge drinking, as opposed to light drinking.
+Get 5 tips for talking to your teen about alcohol from @Childrens.